3800 Santa Fe Avenue Corner of Elm Street Denair, CA 95316

 The Turlock-Denair station serves two communities originally supported by rival railroads.
 Turlock was established by the Southern Pacific Railroad (SP) as it built through the area in the early 1870s.
 A few decades later, the Atchison, Topeka, and Santa Fe Railroad (ATSF) constructed a line roughly three miles east of the SP, and the town of Denair developed along the tracks.
 When the Amtrak San Joaquin service was established in 1974, the ATSF line was chosen for the route and therefore Denair gained the station.

-The Turlock-Denair station consists of a modest open air shelter with benches.
+The Turlock-Denair station consists of a concrete platform with a modest open air shelter and benches.
 Four corner columns support a green, hipped, seamed-metal roof that protects passengers from inclement weather while they await the arrival of the train.
 Surrounding the pavilion are landscaped beds planted with colorful flowering trees and bushes.
-As part of the Mobility First initiative of the American Recovery and Reinvestment Act of 2009, the Turlock-Denair stop is scheduled to receive a new wheelchair lift and enclosure at a total estimated cost of $29,700.

 Turlock and Denair are located at the northern end of the San Joaquin Valley.
 In the late 18th and early 19th centuries, the region was explored by Spaniards from the coast such as Gabriel Moraga.
 Early travelers encountered bands of the Yokut American Indians, and the valley was not settled by European-Americans until the 1820s.
 After Mexico gained independence from Spain in 1821, much of the land in southern and central California was broken up into large estates that were often doled out to the friends of those in power.
 Although isolated from populated coastal areas due to the mountain ranges, the valley was used for grazing.
 The Gold Rush of 1849 attracted adventures to California from the eastern and Midwestern United States.
 Many dreams of gold came to naught but settlers remained in the west and built lives.
 Subsequently, many of the Yokut were driven off their land and onto designated reservations.